k78ma/quartz/content/3A/MTE 320/Counter Torque and EMF.md

 The larger the electrical load connected to the machine’s terminals, the larger the counter torque produced.

 ## Counter EMF in DC motors
 Similarly, in a DC motor, an emf is applied by an external source to the armature winding.
 This results in a current and a torque, resulting in the rotation of the rotor.
-When rotor conductors are moved in the magnetic field of the stator, an emf will be induced in them ([[Lenz's Law]]).
+When rotor conductors are moved in the magnetic field of the stator, an emf will be induced in them ([[Faraday’s Law]] and [[Lenz's Law]]).
 This emf will oppose the original emf applied by the external source, lowering the current.
 This emf is called **counter emf** $E_{c}$ and is given by
 $$
 E_{c}=K\phi \omega_{m} = K'\phi n
 $$
 The larger the mechanical load connected to the machine's shaft, the larger the counter emf produced.

+The counter emf opposes the applied voltage, reducing the net voltage across the armature and, consequently, the current flowing through it.
+This opposition helps regulate the motor's speed:
+- Motor speeds up → back emf increases
+- Increased back emf →  reduced net voltage or current
+- Reduced net voltage/current → limits speed

 ## Example
 *If the DC generator of [[Generated Voltage in DC Generator|Example 6-1]] is feeding a resistive load of $10 \text{ }\Omega$, find the counter torque developed because of loading the generator.*